 - Drop off flyers at the local library - please use one which mentions Last Tree Laws and our work.
+See our resources page.

 - Knock on doors and leave a letter of invitation on a neighborhood issue or flyers in people's doors or newspaper boxes and on bulletin boards.
 Do not put flyers in mailboxes: it is illegal.

 - Reserve a table at local events to share flyers and information.